 While the ways that we use our iPads are unique (a college student jotting down notes in a classroom, an illustrator painstakingly crafting a new drawing, a grandparent trying to sign up for Netflix, or a kid buying a few extra lives for a mobile game while their parents aren’t paying attention), we do all share one need: a case.
 The right iPad case protects your investment from accidental spills and drops, and it might even keep you from hearing the Wilhelm Scream the next time it slips from your hands.
-(We’ve all been there, picking up our precious tablet with careful, concerned movements, like we’re investigating a crime scene.)
+(We’ve all been there, picking up our precious tablet with careful, concerned movements, like we’re investigating a crime scene, only to be flooded with relief when no cracks are spotted.)
 The right case can also improve your iPad’s functionality by letting you set it at different heights or angles.
 And of course, it can look good.

-To find the best case or sleeve for all sorts of people, we reached out to 13 thirteen different tech experts, art directors, illustrators, artists, and other folks with great taste.
+To find the best case or sleeve for all sorts of people, we reached out to 14 different tech experts, art directors, illustrators, artists, and other folks with great taste.
 Here are their picks for the best iPad cases, in terms of both security and style.

 Although it’s not technically a case, since it doesn’t have a back, this classic iPad cover protects the fragile screen from scratches and occasional drops.
 Five of our experts recommended it.
 “I had used bulky cases for previous tablets, and they really hurt the portability factor,” says Tatiana Quiqley, a 3D artist and illustrator.
 “The case is a little pricey, but it’s lightweight and easy to fit into your bag or on your lap while you are irresponsibly drawing in bed,” she says.
 Harry Hembley, the illustrator behind the popular “lil bean” Instagram account, which has 1.6 million followers, likes that the Folio, “folds to the perfect angle for daily drawing.”
 He also likes the case’s simple-but-nice suede finish.
 And Jason Snell of the tech podcast Upgrade praises its portability and durability.
 “I’ve been using Folio for a few years now,” he says.
 “It does get some wear around spots where you might grip the case whilst drawing, but I think it’s a fair trade off for how light the thing is.”
 Both Quiqley and artist Kofi Ofosu also appreciate the case’s folding mechanism, which makes drawing on the iPad comfortable, no matter how you might be sitting — and even if you’re lying down.